Harvard Extension School: Accreditation and partnerships

 Harvard University is accredited by the New England Commission of Higher Education.

-Harvard Business School Online's Credential of Readiness (CORe) program can be counted for Extension School undergraduate academic credit.
+Harvard Business School Online's Credential of Readiness (CORe) program can be counted for Extension School undergraduate academic credit on a pass fail basis.

 The graduate program in Museum Studies has a partnership with the Smithsonian Institution.
 The partnered courses include two active learning weekends in Washington, D.C.
 Harvard Extension School has collaborated with Massachusetts Institute of Technology Micromasters program for Management, Sustainability, and Development Practice Masters degree program.